 This is a modern retelling of the classical favourite short story about the boy who cried wolf.

 John was a very playful little boy who loved pulling pranks on the people around him.
-He was always pulling pranks in school on his classmates and teachers, at home on his parents and siblings and around the neighbourhood on his friends.
+He was always pulling pranks in school on his classmates and teachers, at home on his parents and siblings, and around the neighbourhood on his friends.
 John always got into a lot of trouble for his pranks and his parents often tried to persuade him to stop playing pranks on others.
 But John never listened.
 In fact, when he heard the story about the boy who cried wolf, he thought it was an excellent way to prank people.
-Anyway, he chuckled to himself, “there are no wolves in the city, so what was the worse that could happen?”

-John expected that all the parents would come running to him and after awhile he would start laughing at them and tell them it was all a joke.
+John expected all the parents to come running to him, and after a while, he would start laughing at them and tell them it was all a joke.
 As he expected, he was soon surrounded by many children and their parents.
 Many of the adults also called 911 and John’s parents.
 Since many people had called 911, within a few minutes an ambulance had arrived at the scene.
 John had not yet told everyone that he was pulling a prank.
-When he saw the ambulance arrive with the flashing lights, he realised that things had gone too far.
-He hesitated to tell them everything was a joke.
+When he saw the ambulance arrive with the flashing lights, he realized that things had gone too far.
+He hesitated to tell them it was all a joke.
 He knew he would be in a lot of trouble!
-Since there was so much blood all over John’s hand, one of the paramedics had also called the police and within minutes a police car arrived with 4 police officers.
+Since there was so much blood all over John’s hand, one of the paramedics had also called the police, and within minutes a police car arrived with four police officers.